 Bus services from Chiang Mai to Phayao are operated by the Green Bus Company.

-- The journey by bus by Chiang Mai to Phayao is scheduled to take from 3 hours to 3 hours 15 minutes depending upon which bus service you take.
+- The journey by bus by Chiang Mai to Phayao is scheduled to take 3 hours 15 minutes.

 Buy Tickets from Chiang Mai to Phayao